doersino/ReAD/README.md

 ### Reading view

 You can **read articles inline** – without going to their corresponding website.
 A progress bar at the top of the page allows you to gauge how much there's left.
-Not pictured: Select some text, click the "Add Quote" button that will appear, and the thusly highlighted bit will be shown alongside the article in the main view or search results.
+Not pictured: Select some text, click the "Add Highlighted Quote" button that will appear, and the thusly highlighted bit will be shown alongside the article in the main view or search results, reminding you of particularly juicy bits.

 ![](imgs/screenshot-desktop-3-view.jpg)
 ![](imgs/screenshot-desktop-4-view-scrolled.jpg)